teatimeguest/setup-texlive-action/README.md

     cache: false
 ```

-The value of the `packages` input is hashed and becomes part of the cache key,
+The `packages` input will affect which cache will be restored
-so it affects which cache is restored.
+because its hash will be used as part of the cache key.

 ## Inputs